 4. Make better use of your funds by sticking to a budget

 Our emotions sometimes encourage us to make impulse purchases, but thankfully there are tools out there to help you keep on top of your spending.
 A basic budget monitors what comes in and out of your account, taking rent, living costs and other expenses into consideration.
 This leaves you with a clear understanding of your weekly allowance, giving you pointers on essential and non-essential items, as well as which social activities are worth your time.

-However, if the thought of Excel spreadsheets, equations, and receipt-saving sends chills down your spine, N26’s free bank account can also help you organize your funds, all under one app.
+If the thought of Excel spreadsheets, equations, and receipt-saving sends chills down your spine, N26’s free bank account can also help you organize your funds, all under one app.
 Plus, with Spaces—a feature that lets you create sub-accounts alongside your main account—you can set savings goals to encourage better financial habits.